Kushaltho/osticket-prereqs/README.md

 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>
+<h1>osTicket Tuturial</h1>

+Upon completing all three parts of this tutorial, you should now have a more thorough understanding of osTickets.
+This includes how they operate from the perspectives of both users and agents, how to configure settings for users and agents, and how to effectively manage tickets as an agent.
+I hope that this knowledge will aid you in your IT journey.

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-We will be downloading specfic versions so that if any errors occur it can be tracked.By the end you will be able to install osTicket and move onto configuring the settings.
+This tutorial covers the necessary prerequisites and provides instructions for installing the open-source help desk ticketing system, osTicket.
+We will be downloading specific versions to facilitate error tracking.
+Upon completing this tutorial, you will be able to successfully install osTicket and move on to configuring its settings.
 <br />